albertleigh/openfin-react-doc/src/markdowns/en-US/professional/connRedux.md

 > introduce a proper state pattern to work with [react-openfin], then we will continue to introduce what kind of
 > advance features we can benefit out of it.

-### Check `react-app-pro` via [openfin-js-cli]
+### Generate a `react-app-pro` template via [openfin-js-cli]

-For better understanding, please generate an pro template from [openfin-js-cli] for reference.
+For better understanding, please generate an `react-app-pro` template via [openfin-js-cli] for reference.

-Alternative, we can checkout [openfin-react-starter] directly, [openfin-js-cli] actually generates a pro template basing on [openfin-react-starter].
+Alternative, we can checkout [openfin-react-starter] directly, [openfin-js-cli] actually generates a `react-app-pro` template basing on [openfin-react-starter].

 ### [react-openfin]'s redux middleware